-- 32. (1) The local authority may operate a waste collection enterprise, whether on its own account or through an agent and may apply for a waste management licence from the Environmental Management Agency as prescribed in section 17 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007. - (2) All provisions related to the application for a waste collection and management enterprises operated by or on behalf of local authorities, in terms of section 17 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, shall apply mutatis mutandis to the council area and council shall take all appropriate measures to comply with the law.
+32. (1) The local authority may operate a waste collection enterprise, whether on its own account or through an agent and may apply for a waste management licence from the Environmental Management Agency as prescribed in section 17 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, Statutory Instrument 6 of 2007.

+(2) All provisions related to the application for a waste collection and management enterprises operated by or on behalf of local authorities, in terms of section 17 of the Environmental Management (Effluents and Solid Waste Disposal) Regulations, 2007, Statutory Instrument 6 of 2007, shall apply, mutatis mutandis, to the council area and council shall take all appropriate measures to comply with the law.